- Home

 This program is delivered under competency-based training which means instead of grading or marks, students are required to demonstrate all the criteria for each unit of competency and students are marked “Competent” or “Not yet competent”.

-Typical assessment methods will include written questions, case studies, role plays , skills demonstration and work-placement activities.
-For more details on studying this class with virtual environment.i.e Online Hospitality & Management Courses
+Typical assessment methods will include written questions, case studies, role plays, skills demonstrations, and work-placement activities.
+For more details on studying this class in a virtual environment. i.e Online Hospitality & Management Courses